LLNL/shroud/docs/struct.rst

 First, treat it the same as a class.
 An extension type is created with descriptors for the field methods.
 Second, as a numpy descriptor.
 This allows an array of structs to be used easily.
-Finally, as a tuple of Python types.
+Finally, as a tuple of Python objects.

 ..
 PY_struct_arg *class*, *numpy*, *list*